// native html first, ARIA only when needed

-Production-ready patterns with live demos, copy-paste code, and the reasoning behind every accessibility decision.
-Native HTML first, ARIA only when needed.
+Production-ready patterns with live demos, copy-paste code, and the reasoning behind every decision — built on the elements the browser already ships.

 Component Patterns

-23 patterns and growing.
-Each includes a working demo, complete source code, keyboard interaction guide, screen reader behavior notes, and WCAG 2.2 success criteria mapping.
+Each includes a working demo, complete source, keyboard guide, screen reader notes, and WCAG 2.2 success-criteria mapping.

 -